FineUploader/fine-uploader/readme.md

 * `onResume(String id, String fileName, Object chunkData)` - Called before an attempt is made to resume a failed/stopped upload from a previous session.
 If you return false, the resume will be cancelled and the uploader will start uploading the file from the first chunk.
 The `chunkData` object contains the properties as the `chunkData` parameter passed into the `onUploadChunk` callback.
+* `onValidate(FileData fileData)` - This callback is invoked a FileData object, representing one of the file selected for upload.
+It is called once for each selected, dropped, or `addFiles` submitted file, provided you do not return false in your `onValidateBatch` handler, and also provided the `stopOnFirstInvalidFile` validation option is not set and a previous invocation of your `onValidate` callback in this batch has not returned false.
+This callback is always invoked before the default Fine Uploader validators execute.
+Note that a `FileData` object has two properties: `name`
+(the file name) and `size` (the file size).
+The `size` property will be undefined if the user agent does not support the File API.
-* `onValidate(Array fileData)` - This callback is invoked with FileData objects for each of the dropped/selected files.
-This allows you to prevent the entire batch from being uploaded if desired.
-To prevent any files in this batch from being uploaded, simply return false.
-If your handler does not return false, this callback will also be invoked once for each individual file submitted.
-In that case, the array will contain only one `FileData` object for each call.
-If you want to only prevent specific files from  being uploaded, you can return false here when appropriate.
+* `onValidateBatch(Array fileDataArray)` - This callback is invoked once for each batch of files selected, dropped, or submitted via the `addFiles` API function.
+A FileData array is passed in representing all files selected or dropped at once.
+This allows you to prevent the entire batch from being uploaded, if desired, by returning false.
+If your handler does not return false, the `onValidate` callback will be invoked once for each individual file submitted.
 This callback is always invoked before the default Fine Uploader validators execute.
 Note that a `FileData` object has two properties: `name` (the file name) and `size` (the file size).
 The `size` property will be undefined if the user agent does not support the File API.

 <br/>
 ### Changing alert/messages to something more user friendly ###